noooahhhh/starter-hugo-academic/content/authors/admin/_index.md

 My research interests include AI security (Adversarial Attacks, Privacy in Machine Learning) and Secure Multi-party Computation.
 I have had some project experience in these fields during my undergraduate years.
 Click here to download my [resumé](uploads/resume.pdf).

-I’m looking for a summer research internship opportunity in Machine Learning security/privacy or Applied Cryptography.
-I am available to start working at any time.
+I am looking for a summer research internship in Machine Learning Security / Privacy or Applied Cryptography, and I am available to start my work at any time.